mainframed/Hackers-Plymouth/README.md

 Luckily, someone else decided they *also* wanted to create more accurate boot screens from the movie based on [this scene](https://www.youtube.com/watch?v=qiQlZU5oWTQ

-I took those videos and with FFMPEG and pngquant converted th em to PNGs and wrote Plymouth scripts to use that as boot screens.
+I took those videos and with FFMPEG and pngquant converted them to PNGs and wrote Plymouth scripts to use that as boot screens.

 ### CrashOverride